Nadhim Zahawi: Business and financial interests

-Following a career as European Marketing Director for Smith & Brooks Ltd, Zahawi co-founded YouGov in 2000 with Stephan Shakespeare, a former spokesman for Jeffrey Archer.
+Following a career as European Marketing Director for Smith & Brooks Ltd, Zahawi co-founded YouGov in 2000 with Stephan Shakespeare.
 Zahawi was YouGov's CEO from 2005 to 2010.

 In 2008, Zahawi became a non-executive director of SThree, a specialist staffing organisation.
 He was paid £2,917 per month in 2014.
 He stepped down from the role in October 2017.

 In November 2013, it was reported by the Birmingham Mail newspaper that in May 2011 (one year after he became an MP) Zahawi used as a mortgage lender Berkford Investments Limited, based in the low-tax British overseas territory of Gibraltar, to finance the purchase of his constituency home 'Oaklands' riding stables estate (worth at the time £875,000) in Upper Tysoe, near Stratford-upon-Avon, in Warwickshire.
 Berkford Investments Limited is managed by T&T Management Services Limited, whose services include wealth management.
 Zahawi responded to the news story by saying: "I did pay stamp duty on my property in Tysoe and have always paid stamp duty on my property purchases.
 I fully support the 2012 budget and all budgets of this government.
 I purchased my property in Tysoe with a mortgage from a Gibraltar company.
 This fact and the details involved are fully declared on the Land Registry and to suggest it is in any way hidden would be factually incorrect.
 Equally, to suggest that in any way I am using offshore to reduce my tax burden is entirely incorrect."

 In 2015, he joined Gulf Keystone Petroleum, an oil and gas exploration and production company, as a part-time chief strategy officer.
-For his work between 2015 to 2017 for the company, he was paid a total of at least £1.3 million.
+For his work between 2015 and 2017 for the company, he was paid a total of at least £1.3 million.
 Zahawi's various roles resulted in him becoming the second highest earning MP in the UK in 2017.

 The Guardian reported in early 2017 that Zahawi had spent £25 million buying property around London, for both personal and commercial use.
 Zahawi said in response that "My first priority, before anything else, is my constituency work and I would never, or have never, let anything get in the way of this."

+In May 2024, he became the Non Executive Chairman of The Very Group.